ssprea/ssprea-nvidia-control/README.md

 ### Windows:

-The tool should work on windows without problems, however I haven't tested it since I currently don't have a Windows machine.
+The tool should mostly work on windows without major problems, however I haven't tested it since I currently don't have a Windows machine.
 If you encounter any problems please open an [issue](https://github.com/ssprea/ssprea-nvidia-control/issues/new)

+Currently these features are known to not work on Windows:
+  - Startup profile

 To run it, download the source code and build manually and run it as an administrator.